 AdWords Customer Match lets advertisers target their ads to customers based on data about those customers that advertisers share with Google.
 The data identifier for customers is in the form of email addresses.

 Note: Google insists advertisers procure these email addresses from first-party procedures.

 Creating a Customer Match list in Google AdWords is very easy.
 We can break it down into 4 simple steps.

 - Go to the shared library tab.
 You can find it on the left side of your AdWords account.

 - From the options, click on audiences.
 You will see different remarketing options.
-Customer emails option is our interest of them all.
+The customer emails option is our interest of them.

 - By clicking upload and save list button, you are accepting to the policies of Google.
 It might take up to 3 hours to complete the process.
 You can view the progress under audiences tab.

 Just by following these easy steps, one can create a Customer Match list on Google AdWords.
 Also, Google offers this feature on Search, Shopping, YouTube and Gmail campaigns only.